+(1) Sanitary sewer.

-- (1) Sanitary sewer - (2) Storm sewer effluent is released to natural open ditches.
+(2) Storm sewer effluent is released to natural open ditches.
 The ditches conduct this water to San Francisquito Creek by surface flow or by seepage.
-Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, about six miles to the east. - (3) About 40% of the water leaves the site as water vapor via the four cooling towers.
+Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, about six miles to the east.

+(3) About 40% of the water leaves the site as water vapor via the four cooling towers.

-Typical amounts are $7.6 \times 10^4$ m/year to the sanitary sewer; $1.5 \times 10^5$ m/year to the creek; and $1.5 \times 10^5$ m/year evaporated.
-In addition, an average of $9 \times 10^5$ m/year fall as rain on the 472 acre site, also flowing to the creek.
+Typical amounts are $7.6 \times 10^4 \text{ m}^3$ /year to the sanitary sewer; $1.5 \times 10^5 \text{ m}^3$ /year to the creek and $1.5 \times 10^5 \text{ m}^3$ /year evaporated.
+In addition, an average of $9 \times 10^5 \text{ m}^3$ /year fall as rain on the 472 acre site, also flowing to the creek.
 Thus, the SLAC effluent to the creek is diluted by an average factor of 6 by natural runoff.

-Continuous sampling stations monitor the effluents of both the sanitary sewer and the storm sewer and have been in operation since the summer of 1971.
+Two continuous sampling stations monitor the effluents of both the sanitary sewer and the storm sewer and have been in operation since the summer of 1971.
 The sanitary sewer sampling station is at Manhole No. 4, northeast of the Central Laboratory.
 All SLAC sanitary sewage flows through this point.
-A pump continuously samples the effluent at the rate of 5 ml per minute, which is stored in drums at that point.
+A pump continuously samples the effluent at the rate of 5 m per minute, which is stored in drums at that point.
 At the end of each quarter, the contents of the drums are mixed, and 1 liter samples are removed for chemical-radiological analysis.
+Because of heavy construction these stations were inoperative during 1978.

 It should be noted that the sampling rate is constant at all times regardless of the flow rate, and thus tends to give relatively greater weight to the effluent at lower flow rates when concentrations are likely to be higher.
-Therefore, this method of sampling is likely to lead to an overestimate rather than an underestimate of concentrations.
+Therefore, this method of sampling is likely to lead to an overestimate thather than an underestimate of concentration.

 Sanitary Sewer Effluents